Agency tasked by new law to conduct study and make recommendations to Legislature by Dec. 1, 1017

 OLYMPIA – The Washington State Liquor and Cannabis Board (WSLCB) will hold a public hearing on Wed.
 Oct.
 4, 2017, to receive public input on whether the State should allow home grows of recreational marijuana.
 The public hearing is during the regularly scheduled 10:00 a.m.
 Board meeting at its headquarters at 3000 Pacific Avenue in Olympia.
 Due to space and parking restrictions, the WSLCB encourages written public comment.
 Written public comment may be submitted by email through Oct.
 11, 2017 at firstname.lastname@example.org or hard copy at PO Box 43080, Olympia, WA 98504.

 Legislation enacted in 2017 directs the WSLCB to “conduct a study of regulatory options for the legalization of marijuana plant possession and cultivation by recreational marijuana users.”
-The study must take into account the “Cole Memo,” issued by the United State Department of Justice in 2013, which outlines the federal government’s enforcement priorities in states where medical or recreational marijuana has been legalized or decriminalized.
+The study must take into account the “Cole Memo,” issued by the United State Department of Justice in 2013, which outlines the federal government’s enforcement priorities in states where medical or recreational cannabis has been legalized or decriminalized.
 The study and recommendations are due to the Legislature on Dec.
 1, 2017.

 “The agency is actively engaging other states, the public, the industry and stakeholders.
 We know there are many perspectives to this issue and we want to ensure they are captured for our report and recommendations,” said agency director Rick Garza.